sveljko/cppbound/README.md

-Also, we're aiming for smallest amount of code, both for simplicity, ease of maintenance and for higher assurance of correctness, as this is rather fundamental code - if you do rely it for safety, it'd better be right.
+Also, we're aiming for smallest amount of code, both for simplicity, ease of maintenance and for higher assurance of correctness, as this is rather fundamental code - if you do rely on it for safety, it'd better be right.

 For example, there's [bounded-integer](https://github.com/davidstone/bounded-integer), which is a 900 pound gorrila with just about anything you could think of.
 But, it's a